 606001 - Travel

 619001 - Equipment

 Four digit, alpha numeric.
 Identifies major on-going activity, used with revenue and Expense only

 Defines Instructionally Related Activity (IRA) Programs

 A013 - Music Jazz Studies

 Six digit, alpha numeric.
 Defines activity with a start and end date.
-(Required at CSU Stanislaus for all Grants)
+(Required at Stanislaus State for all Grants)